Mastering TipKit: Basics

 Tips.IgnoresDisplayFrequency(true)

-Setting Global Display Frequency Strategy for Tip via Configuration
+Setting a Global Display Frequency Strategy for Tips through Configuration

-TipKit has already taken this into consideration, so it allows developers to set the global Tip display frequency strategy through Configuration.
+TipKit has already considered this, thus allowing developers to set a global Tip display frequency strategy through Configuration.

 Swift